asciinema/asciinema/README.md

   and
   [replaying](https://docs.asciinema.org/manual/cli/usage/#asciinema-play-filename)
   of sessions inside a terminal,
-* live streaming of terminal sessions, with local HTTP server mode, and a relay forwarding mode,
+* live streaming of terminal sessions, via local HTTP server, and via remote asciinema server,
 * [light-weight recording
   format](https://docs.asciinema.org/manual/asciicast/v2/), which is highly compressible (down to 15% of the original size e.g. with `zstd` or `gzip`),